MeepleCodes/ffxiv_macro/README.md

 - Mouse events are firing on the scrollbars
 - Save New isn't working properly (might not be setting deleted=false, but also console errors)
 - If the screen is to wide for both editor and glyph picker to be in one row, it doesn't scroll properly
+- Selection information doesn't work on column selections where the caret is to the left of the anchor

 ## Fixed bugs
 [x] CPU usage wtf